The Loom of Minerva: An Introduction to Computer Projects for the Literary Scholar

 (Illustration: "Ribbon loom," from an 18th-century engraving.)

-Choosing a topic of intrinsic worth and computability: the flow chart
+Choosing a topic of intrinsic worth and computability

-The procedure for choosing a topic of literary worth and analyzing it for possible computability is illustrated in the flow chart in Figure 1.5.
-A flow chart (explained more fully in Chapter 2 under "Flow charts."), is a pictorial view of the algorithm, or series of steps, for solving a problem.
-Where a functional decomposition chart shows the parts of a project, but is silent about the order in which tasks will be performed, the flow chart establishes a sequence, shown by arrows linking the boxes.
-The boxes in our chart, representing the steps in the process, are labeled "Choose a topic," "Determine instrinsic worth," "Determine computability," and "Carry out the project."
-This is a simplified flow chart, which will be given more complexity in Figure 1.6.
+The procedure for choosing a topic of literary worth and analyzing it for possible computability is illustrated in the flow chart in Figure 1.2.
+It is a pictorial view of the algorithm, or series of steps, for solving a problem.
+Where a functional decomposition or hierarchical chart like the one above in Figure 1.1 shows the parts of a project, but is silent about the order in which tasks will be performed, the flow chart establishes a sequence, shown by arrows linking the boxes.

 How to choose a topic